Welcome to today's edition of the Rush 24-7 podcast.

 But whatever it is that interests you, hang on because we will get to it today before this program expires in three hours.

-Rank amateur callers can talk about whatever they want to talk about.
+Open Line Friday means rank amateur callers can talk about whatever they want to talk about.

-That's the career risk.
+That's the career is.

 Lovable rank amateur callers.

-Okay, the two endorsements, National Review has officially endorsed Ted Cruz this morning.
+National Review has officially endorsed Ted Cruz this morning.

-And their piece, their their editorial endorsement, is posted at uh National Review Online, or soon will be, I think it's out now.
+And their piece, their editorial endorsement is posted at National Review Online, or soon will be.

 What debate?

-There was a debate last night.
+There was a debate last night?

 I didn't know there was a debate.